neopragma/ruby-galaxy/README.md

 - processing and responding to messages via an API; and
 - converting galactic numbers into decimal numbers representing the value of goods.

 Note: The documentation doesn't mention "API."
 Why are we calling for one?
 Because we want our design to adhere to the design principle, [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Responding to messages and calculating the prices of goods are the "business functionality" of the solution.
 Input/output is not.
 Any number of different clients may be written to interact with the service, from command line programs to webapps to mobile apps to you-name-it.
-All of that is outside the scope of this project, except for a simple command-line interface for demonstration purposes.
-There is no good reason to [couple](https://techdifferences.net/difference-between-cohesion-and-coupling/) that client interface with the service logic.
+All of that is outside the scope of this project.

 The message processing functionality comprises two parts: